Mathematical modeling and sensitivity analysis of hypoxia-activated drugs: Introduction

-Delivering effective chemo- or radiotherapy to solid tumors remains a significant challenge in oncology, as it is intricately linked to the tumor microenvironment (TME) and the physicochemical properties governing drug transport~\cite{Barker2015,dewhirst2017transport}.
-As highlighted in a comprehensive review~\cite{dewhirst2017transport}, the heterogeneous nature of tumor vasculature and tissue characteristics leads to highly variable drug and oxygen distribution, which requires a deeper understanding of the underlying transport processes and cellular responses.
-Mathematical modeling, coupled with spatially resolved experimental observations, is increasingly recognized as a crucial tool for advancing this understanding and designing improved treatment strategies.
-A key factor influencing the success of cancer therapies, including chemotherapy and radiotherapy, is the presence of \textit{hypoxia}, low oxygen levels, within solid tumors~\cite{Barker2015,dewhirst2017transport,Hicks2006}.
-Hypoxia is a well-documented characteristic of many aggressive and immunosuppressive tumors, associated with genomic instability, apoptosis, angiogenesis, metastasis, invasion, and metabolic reprogramming.
-Furthermore, tumor hypoxia is a critical contributor to resistance to both radiotherapy and chemotherapy~\cite{Barker2015,Forster2019,Possenti2024}.
+A key factor influencing the success of cancer therapies, including chemotherapy and radiotherapy, is the presence of \textit{hypoxia}, low oxygen levels, within solid tumors~\cite{Barker2015, dewhirst2017transport, Hicks2006}.
+Hypoxia is a well-documented characteristic of many aggressive and immunosuppressive tumors, associated with genomic instability, apoptosis, angiogenesis, metastasis, invasion, and metabolic reprogramming~\cite{Li2018, Fu2021}.
+Furthermore, tumor hypoxia is a critical contributor to resistance to both radiotherapy and chemotherapy~\cite{Barker2015, Forster2019, Possenti2024}.
 In particular, oxygen is one of the most potent sensitizers in radiotherapy, since oxygen enhances the cytotoxic effect of radiation by stabilizing DNA-damaging free radicals~\cite{Barker2015}.
-To specifically target these oxygen-deficient areas, \textit{hypoxia-activated drugs} (prodrugs) have emerged as a promising therapeutic strategy~\cite{Sausville2006,Pruijn2008,Li2021}.
+To specifically target these oxygen-deficient areas, \textit{hypoxia-activated prodrugs} (HAPs) have emerged as a promising therapeutic strategy~\cite{Sausville2006, Pruijn2008, Li2021}.
 These agents are designed to be preferentially activated under low oxygen conditions, ideally releasing cytotoxic compounds within hypoxic tumor regions while minimizing systemic toxicity.
 However, modeling the behavior of hypoxia-activated drugs presents unique challenges due to the \textit{two-way coupling} between drug activation and oxygen availability, mediated by the survival fraction of cancer cells.
 Drug activation depends on the hypoxic state, which, in turn, is influenced by oxygen delivery through the microvasculature and oxygen consumption by viable tumor cells.
 As the drug exerts its cytotoxic effect, the number of viable cells decreases, potentially altering oxygen consumption rates, thus affecting the conditions that govern further drug activation~\cite{Linninger2024}.
 This intricate feedback loop requires sophisticated modeling approaches to capture these dynamic interactions.